"Write What You..."

 I was a little worried that she'd fall on her noggin when trying to hold on and get her feet up (or back down).
 She still lacked the arm strength needed, it seemed, and had yet to actually make it across the bars by herself.

-I told her if she made it across the monkey bars all the way by herself--3 times, she could then hang upside down if she wanted to.
+I told her that if she made it across the monkey bars all the way by herself--3 times, she could then hang upside down if she wanted to.

 So for 3 weeks, numerous times now, she has been begging to go to the park and practice more.